insanity54/docs-1/docs/reference/client-library.md

 #### `onRootCidReady`

+Function.
 Because the data is formatted for IPFS and Filecoin on the client, the root CID for the data is generated before the data is uploaded to Web3.Storage.
 If you want to display the CID to the user before the upload is complete, pass in an `onRootCidReady` function that accepts a CID string:

 ```js
 const onRootCidReady = rootCid => console.log('root cid:', rootCid)